Many low carb myths surround popular diets such as paleo, keto, LCHF, and Atkins.

 Well, that could be problematic.

-Conversely, a low carb diet featuring meat, fish, nuts, veggies, and fruit is likely to be very nutrient dense.
+Conversely, a low carb diet featuring whole foods like meat, fish, nuts, veggies, and fruit is likely to be very nutrient dense.

 Here’s an example;